oracle-livelabs/apex/employee-onboarding/7-create-workflow-pages/create-workflow-pages.md

     ![delete developer info](./images/delete-developer-info1.png " ")

-17. In the Task details Page, the HR should be able to fill out an induction form and submit it.
-On submission, it will create an entry in the **IT\_SETUP\_TASKS** table for the particular employee.
-We will customize the Induction Details Page as follows:
+17. In the Task details Page, the New Employee should be able to view all the trainings assigned to them and mark it as Complete.
+We will customize the Allocate Trainings Details Page as follows:

     - Right-click  **Subject** and select **Create Region Below**.